aberge00/2017-Summer-Challenge/README.md

   1) 24 inch wide by 36 inch long bridge to pass over a USB cable snake pit.
   2) A two level shelf to deposit retrieved lost relics.
   3) Lost relics list:  Climber guys, blocks, and balls from season 2015-2016 season.
-  4) Colored floor tiles that will need to be avoided.
+  4) red colored floor tiles that will need to be avoided.

-Robot (Required features)
-1) Graber claw
+The Game Challenge:
+Autonoumus: standard 30 Seconds
+The robot may be preloaded with 1 climber guy, 1 block.
+Robo to navigate across the field, avoiding the red color tiles.
+Deposit preloaded relics and any relics collected off the floor onto the shelf.

-2) NO duct tape will be aloud on the robot. (wow)
+Lost relics will be placed on the playing field

-Programming:
+Programming/Controls:
 1) Source code must be maintined from Github
 2) At least two computers must be used to make programming.
 3) At least one sensor that is not ( gyro, color, compass ).